Cuisine of the Thirteen Colonies: Dietary changes through boycott

 The Revenue Act of 1764 that heavily taxed Madeira and other wines led to yet another boycott, this time against imported wines.
 This promoted another indigenous agricultural item of the American Colonies, the Vitis labrusca grapes.
 In 1765, Benjamin Franklin decided to use Poor Richard's Almanack to promote the growing of American grapes in order to encourage the production of domestic wines.

-One of Franklin's friends, Benjamin Gale, stated one evening at one of their gatherings "We must drink wine of our own making or none at all;" this opinion seemed to be a prevailing sentiment in the colonies from 1764 until the Revolution.
+One of Franklin's friends, Benjamin Gale, stated one evening at one of their gatherings "We must drink wine of our own making or none at all."
+This opinion seemed to be the prevailing sentiment in the colonies from 1764 until the Revolution.

 Many who supported temperance in the colonies also supported the production of American wine at this time, since the colonial form of temperance at the time was to drink only wine or beer instead of hard spirits.

 The Quartering Act of 1765, probably more than anything else, stripped the colonists of funds and thus the ability to purchase imported luxuries.
 The Stamp Act of 1765 resulted in a boycott on imported goods by many merchants, which was further strengthened by the passage of the Townshend Act of 1767.

 These boycotts, however, were short-lived, to the dismay of more radical colonists who hoped to take control of superficial goods imported from Europe and imports from the West Indies.
 Once the Townshend Act was repealed, colonists flocked back to markets to purchase non-essentials.

 The enforcement of the Tea Act of 1773 became a heated issue with the colonists, with the well-known demonstration at the Boston harbor, the Boston Tea Party, a direct reaction to the act.
 However, a much more important shift occurred in the colonists' drink of choice.
 In 1773, John Adams wrote a letter to his wife, Abigail, stating, "Tea must be universally renounced and I must be weaned, and the sooner the better."

 Thus began the American shift from tea to coffee.
 In a concentrated boycott, the housewives of Falmouth, Massachusetts publicly united, vowing to serve only coffee in their homes.
 This inspired other households throughout the colonies, both in the north and south, to do the same.